Klopp Clarifies AFCON Remark

 “I am not a native speaker but if you want to misunderstand me, it was not my intention.
 You made something more of it.
 That is not too cool.”

-If you missed the commotion online (mostly on the shouty bird app), Klopp got into some heat after some particularly disingenous commentators deliberately misconstrued the comment as a slight towards Africa and its showpiece tournament.
-It was pretty clear he was just having a good-natured dig at his own predictment after a reporter had asked him how he feels about having no international football until March.
+If you missed the commotion online (mostly on the shouty bird app), Klopp got into some heat after some particularly disingenous commentators deliberately misconstrued the comment as a slight towards Africa the continent and its showpiece tournament despite it seeming quite clear he was just having a good-natured dig at his own predictment and the reporter’s misstep in suggesting there was no further international football until March.

-Anyhoo... now that Klopp has clarified his comments, Liverpool are still set to lose Mohamed Salah, Sadio Mane and Naby Keita when the African Cup of Nations gets underway in January.
+In any case, now that Klopp has clarified his comments, Liverpool are still set to lose Mohamed Salah, Sadio Mane, and Naby Keita when the African Cup of Nations gets underway in January.

 Loading comments...